-One thing that we felt was important with Auto Assembly this year was to make sure that as many of you as possible had all the information that you needed to be able to get to the convention as quickly and as easily as possible.
-Because of the incredible rate of room bookings this year we do appreciate that unfortunately not everyone has been able to secure accommodation in the convention hotel for this year’s event so we wanted to offer as much help and assistance as we could to make your journey to the Hilton as uneventful as possible.
+Following on from Auto Assembly 2014, we wanted to make sure that you were all as prepared as possible for attending the convention and had all of your questions answered well in advance for your trip to Birmingham!
+One thing that we felt was important was to make sure that as many of you as possible had all the information that you needed to be able to get to the convention as quickly and as easily as possible.
+While we know that not all of you are able to book your tickets for the convention early and depending on when you book some of you may miss out on staying at the Hilton or adjacent hotels and as such may end up staying slightly further afield, we wanted to offer as much help and assistance as we could to make your journey to the Hilton as uneventful as possible.

 First, we’ll look at the Hilton itself and for those of you travelling directly to the convention hotel.
 It is located on the site of the National Exhibition Centre (NEC) in Birmingham and is adjacent to Birmingham International Airport.
 The nearest train station is Birmingham International which serves both the Airport and the NEC and is just a few minutes walk from the Hilton.
 But how do you get to the Hilton itself?